High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Matrix and Tensor PCA

 When $k\ge 3$, SGD is known to require a polynomially diverging sample complexity or $\lambda$ in order to solve the tensor PCA problem~\cite{arous2021online}.
 Accordingly, when $\lambda$ is kept finite in $n$, the expression for $\tilde m$ in \eqref{eq:rescaled-tensor-pca} is \emph{always} a mean-reverting OU-type process.
 Interestingly, one can also capture the (diverging) signal-to-noise threshold for SGD to recover $v$ in tensor PCA by our methods.
 Indeed, for $k\ge 3$ if one considers $\lambda_n = \Lambda n^{(k-2)/2}$ (matching the predicted gradient-based algorithm threshold from~\cite{BGJ18b}), $\tilde{\mathbf u}_n$ would instead converge to the solution of

 which transitions between mean-reverting and mean-repellent at $\Lambda_c(k)=1$, as in $k=2$.

 We only considered a few specific choices of summary statistics in the above, and the strength of Theorem~\ref{thm:main} derives from its general applicability.
 As demonstrations, let us mention a few other examples that we would expect to be of interest in the study of SGD for matrix and tensor PCA.
-The first example is a limiting ballistic limit theorem for the evolution of the population loss $\Phi(x)$. {The population loss can be taken as a summary statistic in our $\delta_n$-localizable triple; in the case of $k$-tensor PCA, this yields,
+The first example is a limiting ballistic limit theorem for the evolution of the population loss $\Phi(x)$. {The population loss can be taken added to the family of summary statistics in our $\delta_n$-localizable triple; in the case of $k$-tensor PCA, this yields,